Santa Ynez Valley AVA

 A small producer located in the heart of the Santa Ynez Valley

-Consilience Wines was founded just before the turn of the century by Co-owner Brett Escalera and his partner, Dr. Tom Daughters, to produce wines sourced in the Santa Ynez Valley of California.
+Consilience Wines was founded in 1999 by winemaker Brett Escalera and his business partner, Dr. Tom Daughters.
+Their goal was to focus on Rhône and Burgundian style varietals, sourced from some of the best and most exciting vineyards in the Santa Ynez Valley of Santa Barbara County.

 Map of the area